 With its cold temperatures and inclement weather conditions, winter can pose some real risks to your pets while outside.
 However, most dogs will still need to have daily walks.
 Use these winter dog tips to keep your pet safe, comfortable, and healthy on his cold-weather walks.

-Walking Your Dog Walking In Winter
+Walking Your Dog in Winter

 25 Tips for How to Walk Your Dog in Winter